rpadovani/rpadovani.com/_posts/2015-06-29-most-inspiring-week-my-life.markdown

 both potentially investors and casual visitors.
 As you can read, my English isn't so good, so I was quite surprised everyone understood what I was saying.

-Anyway, was amazing to meet so many people from all around the world, everyone with incredible experiences and cool backgrounds.
+Anyway, meet so many people from all around the world was amazing, everyone with incredible experiences and cool backgrounds.
 I spent a lot of time talking about the future, and how to do things that could impact the world.
 I listened to a lot of stories, and I remember each of them, because everyone was